bmihelcic/ESP8266_NONOS_SDK_applications/esp8266_smart_switch/README.md

 # Simple ESP8266 based smart switch

 Intention for this project was to automate christmas lights.
 With this switch the lights would turn on at 17:00:00 and turn off at 3:00:00.
 ESP8266 requires internet connection in order to connect and fetch time data from closest ntp server.

+## !!!
+WARNING - HIGH VOLTAGE !!!

+Replicate this project at your own risk.
+If you don't have experience working with high voltages it's better to not do it.

 ![](images/20220104_200308.jpg)

 # Hardware setup